4000, Eligibility and Fees

 PHC emphasizes the importance of prevention and early intervention.
 The goal of PHC is for clients to be part of the health care system and not rely on episodic acute care.
 An applicant’s medical needs shall be met quickly and appropriately, using available resources in the community.

-When full eligibility is granted during or at the end of the 90 days, the eligibility period end date is 12 months from the presumptive eligibility start date.
 The grantee may waive the requirement to submit the eligibility documentation and approve full eligibility on a case-by-case basis, if the grantee determines submitting the documentation will create a barrier to care and no other documentation is available.

 Potential Eligibility and Referral to Other Possible Qualifying Programs

-In general, individuals are not eligible for the PHC program if they are enrolled in another third-party payer, such as private health insurance, Medicaid or Medicare, TRICARE, Workers’ Compensation, Veterans Affairs Benefits, or other federal, state or local public health care coverage that provides the same services.
+In general, applicants are not eligible for the PHC program if they are enrolled in another third-party payer, such as private health insurance, Medicaid or Medicare, TRICARE, Workers’ Compensation, Veterans Affairs Benefits, or other federal, state or local public health care coverage that provides the same services.
 If an applicant is eligible for another program that covers the same services, they may still be eligible for the PHC program.
-The grantee should inform the applicant of their possible eligibility for the other program, suggest that they also apply for services from that program, and proceed with the eligibility determination process for PHC.
-The grantee must document in the applicant’s record that they were informed and referred to the other program.

 Supplemental Benefits